MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 27. You should receive a message indicating that you are not signed into Office with an account that has permission to access the document.
 You can optionally sign in with an account that has permission to access the file, or request access from the **AlexW@xxxxxZZZZZZ.onmicrosoft.com** account, or Cancel out of the operation.
 Select **Cancel**.  <br/>

-	‎Since only Joni was assigned permission to read the document, you just verified that Azure Information Protection protected the document based on the PII policy parameters that you configured.
+	‎Since only Joni was assigned permission to read the document, you just verified that Microsoft Entra ID Protection protected the document based on the PII policy parameters that you configured.

 ## Congratulations!
 You have just completed the final lab in this course.